How to prepare for lower interest rates

 How can savers prepare for lower rates?

-Because of their variable nature, rates on savings accounts are naturally more vulnerable to any future cash rate changes.
+Because of their variable nature, interest rates on savings accounts are naturally more vulnerable to any future cash rate changes.

 Wastell says that this makes it all the more important for savers to get the highest rate they can with an account that suits their needs.